-- Successful Registrants of the Contest will receive one $50 voucher for a hardware store in their local area, to be chosen after the successful registration of all Contest teams is confirmed.
+- To assist with construction of their machine, successful registrants of the Contest will receive a $70 store voucher for Bunnings Warehouse (or a substitute local hardware store in locations where there is no Bunnings store).
 Please note that these businesses are not in any way affiliated with the Contest.

 - These vouchers are to be used for buying parts or materials for the team’s spaghetti machine.